-So much is wrong in the world of 2020.
+So much is wrong in the world.
 How do I even begin to make a difference?
 I have faced this question many times in my life.
 Many of the travesties we face did not begin in the past weeks, months, or years.
 They existed long before me, but must the trappings of mistrust, and disrespect, and hate continue?

 One person cannot change the world.
 But, what if I started with myself?
 What drives my actions?
 The time has come for me, for you, to look into the beliefs that bind us and those that reflect our truest and best self.